 Rental income is accounted for on a straight-line basis over the lease terms.
 The aggregate costs of incentives provided to lessees are recognised as a reduction of rental income over the lease term on a straight-line basis.

-Dividend income (iii)
+(iii) Dividend income

 Dividend income is recognised when the Group's right to receive payment is established.